-#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.

+#2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.

 The category #1 Aligned with E/S characteristics covers:

 The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.

 The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-Financial derivative instruments may be used for efficient portfolio management, hedging and/or investment purposes, if applicable.
+Financial derivatives instruments may be used for hedging of interest rate or exchange rate risks inherent in other investments of the product.
 These instruments are not used to attain the environmental or social characteristics promoted by the product.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

-Not applicable Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy ?

-1 -Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
+1 - Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.